 It’s hard for two people to fight if there’s no contact between them.

 However, this is often easier said than done.
 Your divorce likely involves negotiation, which requires some interaction.
-But there are steps to take to limit how much you and your ex see each other.
+This is especially true if you have kids.
+But you can take steps to limit how much you see your ex.

 You can communicate via an intermediary, perhaps through your respective attorneys or a parenting app.
 During mediation, you and your spouse can even be in different rooms with the mediator acting as a go-between.